UPDATE _V1 (first part) took place in November 2020. The master classes that have taken place can be viewed here.

 EXHIBITION OPENING ONLINE

-Update BACKUP is supported by the Creative Europe Programme of European Union, Liepaja city municipality administration, Kurzeme Planning Region, State Culture Capital Foundation and Liepaja University.
+Update BACKUP 2020 was supported by the Creative Europe Programme of European Union, Liepaja city municipality administration, Kurzeme Planning Region, State Culture Capital Foundation and Liepaja University.